Kostas Kotzias – The man behind Metaxas

 He was born in Athens on 17 May 1892, the son of a famous merchant called Georgios Kotzias.
 He studied law in Athens and Rome, and worked on athletics and specially fencing, a field where he accomplished remarkable feats, to the extent of competing at the 1912 and 1924 Summer Olympics.
 During the Balkan Wars he served his military service.

+He had been a collaborator of Metaxas in the Freethinkers Party, but later switched to the Liberals, which earned him the epithet of an ‘adventurist’.
 In 1934 he was elected Mayor of Athens, and in 1936, when Ioannis Metaxas established its regime, he was elected as Minister for the Capital District.

 Like other members of the regime, as well as important political figures of the time from all the political spectrum, he was originally a fan of the Benito Mussolini’s fascism.
 For instance, in his speech at the Italian Institute in Athens in January 1935, Kotzias referred to the ‘atmosphere of mutual trust and sincerity’ that was impressed upon him during his recent meeting with Mussolini.
 Such a comment was rather callous given the fact that the Dodecanese islands were still under Italian occupation since the Italo-Turkish war of 1912, and just the day before Kotzias’ talk, Kalymnos had rebelled against its Italian occupiers.

 He was an overt supporter of Hitlerism in Greece, and had attempted to found a youth movement on Hitler’s model in Greece before the imposition of the Metaxas dictatorship.
 As one of the main supporters of Nazism in Greece, he established powerful contacts with the German regime, some of them made during the time of his visit to the Berlin Olympic Games.